meteor/meteor/content/collections.md

 MIGRATE=latest meteor --production --settings path/to/production/settings.json
 ```

-What this does is run the `up()` function of all outstanding migrations (by default apps are considered at migrations "zero"), against your production database.
+What this does is run the `up()` function of all outstanding migrations, against your production database.
 In our case, it should ensure all lists have a `todoCount` field set.

 <h3 id="breaking-changes">Breaking schema changes</h3>